utsavanand2/docs/docs/get-started/quickstart-caddy.md

-# Quick-start: expose a local website with HTTPS using Caddy
+# Quick-start: expose a local websites with HTTPS using Caddy

 In this quickstart, you'll run Caddy on your local machine and obtain TLS certificates from LetsEncrypt.
 These will be served from your computer, as if it had a real, public IP.
 Caddy is a free and open-source reverse proxy.
 It's often used on web-servers to add TLS to one or more virtual websites.